Copanlisib Approved for Follicular Lymphoma

 The drugs also have different side effects, Dr. Kahl noted.
 In part because it’s an oral drug, idelalisib can have serious gastrointestinal side effects, including colitis and severe diarrhea, he explained.

 Copanlisib, as an IV medication, largely bypasses the gastrointestinal system.
 But because it can cause hyperglycemia and hypertension, it might not be the best option for patients with diabetes or high blood pressure, Dr. Melani said.

-There has been progress in developing predictive biomarkers—molecular alterations that clinicians can test for and that can help to determine whether a patient will respond to a treatment—in several cancer types.
+There has been progress in finding predictive biomarkers—molecular alterations that clinicians can test for and that can help to determine whether a patient will respond to a treatment—in several cancer types.

-But in the case of follicular lymphoma, the development of predictive biomarkers “is a big unmet need,” Dr. Kahl said.
+But in the case of follicular lymphoma, identifying predictive biomarkers “is a big unmet need,” Dr. Kahl said.
 “Unfortunately, with follicular lymphoma, we don’t have that for any drug.”